incompl/nom/README.md

 ## Requirements

 Since Nom isn't a real restaurant, and there are no real stakeholders to confer with, my requirements are going to be made-up.
-I made my requirements list by visiting 3 of my favorite restaurants and writing down a list of all of the content from those sites.
+I made my requirements list by visiting 3 of my favorite restaurant websites and writing down a list of all of the content from those sites.
 For a real site the requirements discovery process is a little more complicated.
 One process I like is creating [Personas](http://en.wikipedia.org/wiki/Persona_%28user_experience%29), which are imaginary characters that represent the different types of users for your site.
 From Personas you can create [stories](http://en.wikipedia.org/wiki/User_story), which can then be distilled into a list of content and feature requirements.

 [Requirements list for Nom](#)